Caribbean region of Colombia

-The Caribbean region of Colombia or Colombian Caribbean is the northern, coastal region of Colombia located contiguous to the Caribbean.
+The Caribbean Region (Región Caribe) or Colombian Caribbean (Caribe Colombiano) is the northern, coastal region of Colombia located contiguous to the Caribbean Sea.
 It is mainly composed of 8 departments.
-It is the second most populated region in the country after the Andean Region with approximately 11 million residents according to the Colombian Census 2018.
+It is the second most populated region in the country after the Andean Region, with approximately 11 million residents according to the 2018 Colombian Census.
 The area covers a total land area of 110000 km2, including the Archipelago of San Andrés, Providencia and Santa Catalina in the Caribbean Sea.

-The Caribbean region coast extends from the Gulf of Urabá to the Gulf of Venezuela.
+The Caribbean Region coast extends from the Gulf of Urabá to the Gulf of Venezuela.
 Straddling the coast are Colombia's two main Atlantic port cities of Barranquilla and Cartagena.
-The administration of the region is covered by eight department governments: Atlántico, Bolívar, Cesar, Sucre, Córdoba, Magdalena, La Guajira and San Andrés and Providencia.
+The administration of the region is covered by eight department governments: Atlántico, Bolívar, Cesar, Sucre, Córdoba, Magdalena, La Guajira, and San Andrés and Providencia.
 These eight departments also cover approximately 182 municipalities according to the 2018 Census by DANE Colombia.
 Most of its inhabitants speak a dialect of Caribbean Spanish with variations within its subregions.